 The mass media is a special case.
 Here the trade with academe is very heavy, but unlike other trade routes, the relationship between academics and journalists does not depend on speaking a congruent analytical language.
 Instead, journalists are reliant on academic experts to provide sourcing for informed opinions and provocative or illuminating results that may be of interest to their audiences.
-This leads to heavy traffic between the two, but low levels of penetration into the workings of mass media institutions themselves.
+This leads to heavy traffic between the two, but low levels of penetration into the workings of mass-media institutions themselves.

 Another factor affecting the volume of inter-institutional exchange may be the existence of conferences or other meeting spaces that foster interactions and relationship building between academics and practitioners.
 When practitioners and academics attend the same conferences, results of academic research can be fed back quickly into practice.
 Medicine is a prime example.
 Academic medical researchers are prominent presenters at virtually all conferences of medical practitioners (Ionnaides 2012).
 By contrast, in less technical fields knowledge development has more to do with new fads and fashions, or with government regulatory policies, than with academic testing and refinement.
-K-12 education is a notable example.
-Practitioners and academics do not attend the same conferences and most K-12 educators do not see themselves as part of a scientifically-governed eco-system; instead, what tends to count for them is their relationships with and the growth they observe in their students and what the government requires them to do in relation to accountability for learning assessments (Darling-Hammond 2004).
+K–12 education is a notable example.
+Practitioners and academics do not attend the same conferences, and most K–12 educators do not see themselves as part of a scientifically governed ecosystem; instead, what tend to count for them are their relationships with students and the growth they observe in them, and what the government requires them to do in relation to accountability for learning assessments (Darling-Hammond 2004).
 Government is the intervening regulatory party, and researchers consequently attempt to make their case through policy makers rather than to educators.
-For this reason the results of academic research are fed back much more slowly into the field, when they are fed back at all.
+For this reason, the results of academic research are fed back much more slowly into the field, when they are fed back at all.

 Barriers to Trade

-We can think of successful cross-institutional exchanges as instances in which knowledge structures are handled without distortion and in which barriers are not raised against the free flow of research.
+We can think of successful cross-institutional exchanges as instances in which knowledge structures are handled without distortion, and in which barriers are not raised against the free flow of knowledge structures.
 I will briefly discuss three barriers to successful cross-institutional trade.
-In order of the severity, they are: (1) corrupted knowledge goods, (2) failed exchanges, and (3) blockades.
+In order of severity, they are (1) corrupted knowledge goods, (2) failed exchanges, and (3) blockades.

 Corrupted Knowledge Goods.
 Often academic exports are selectively appropriated so that evidence that supports the agenda of an interest group or institutional value structure is adopted, while caveats and qualifications are not.
-The relationship between social science evidence on marriage as a benefit and conservative religious institutions provides an example (e.g. Waite & Gallagher 2001).
-Conservative Christian groups have taken up supportive findings on marriage benefits, both because of the legitimacy of science and because of the value of empirical evidence for the success of their “family values” agenda (Klemp & Macedo 2009).
-At the same time, they have downplayed or ignored evidence that non-spouses can serve a similar role to spouses in single-parent families and that some single-parent families succeed, provided that love and support exist in the household and behavioral norms for children are enforced (Entwistle, Alexander & Olsen 1997).
-They have also ignored the evidence on the social and psychological difficulties faced by children whose parents are married, but unhappy together (Sturge-Apple, Davies & Cummings 2010).
+The relationship between social-science evidence on marriage as a benefit and conservative religious institutions provides an example (e.g., Waite and Gallagher 2001).
+Conservative Christian groups have taken up supportive findings on marriage benefits, both because of the legitimacy of science and because of the value of empirical evidence for the success of their “family values” agenda (Klemp and Macedo 2009).
+At the same time, they have downplayed or ignored evidence that nonspouses can fulfill a role similar to that of spouses in single-parent families, and that some single-parent families succeed, provided that love and support exist in the household and behavioral norms for children are enforced (Entwistle, Alexander, and Olsen 1997).
+They have also ignored the evidence on the social and psychological difficulties faced by children whose parents are married but unhappy together (Sturge-Apple, Davies, and Cummings 2010).